...

 You should also consider the impact of fees, taxes, and inflation on your returns.

-Assess your risk exposure
+Assess your risk exposure.

 You should also consider how diversified your portfolio is across different asset classes, sectors, regions, and strategies.